ArSn/eventemitter9/README.md

 # eventemitter9
-🔥 The one and only event emitter 🔥
+:fire: The one and only event emitter :fire:

 ## Background
 Thanks to the awesome